2014–15 Ukrainian Cup: Teams

+Bracket

+The following is the tournament bracket that demonstrates the last five rounds of the Ukrainian Cup, including the final match.
+Numbers in parentheses next to the match score represent the results of a penalty shoot-out.

 Competition schedule

 Preliminary round (1/64)

 In this round entered 4 clubs from the First League, 8 clubs from the Second League and the finalists of the Ukrainian Amateur Cup.
 The round matches were played on 6 August 2014.